 DaimlerChrysler's front-wheel-drive minivans were redesigned for 2005 and looked similar to their predecessors, but they differed inside.
-More than 15 new features debuted, led by the Stow 'n Go fold-flat-into-the floor configuration for the second- and third-row seats.
-The seats can be folded down with one hand in as little as 30 seconds.
+More than 15 new features debuted, led by the Stow 'n Go fold-flat-into-the-floor configuration for the second- and third-row seats.
+The seats can be folded down with one hand.

-Dodge's familiar crosshair grille sits up front in a U-shaped design with black bars.
-The front fascia contains a molded-in license plate pocket and fog lamps.
+Dodge's familiar crosshair grille sits up front in a U-shaped design, and the front end has a molded-in license plate pocket.
+Fog lamps are optional.
 Aluminum wheels hold 16-inch tires on the SXT, while the SE rolls on 15-inch steel wheels.

 All Grand Caravans seat seven occupants.
-The third row features a 60/40-split bench that can be folded partially or completely.
+The third row features a 60/40-split bench that can be folded partially or completely, depending on the model.

-With Stow 'n Go seating, the headrests don't need to be removed in order to fold down the seats.
-When the second-row seats are upright, two storage bins with integrated lids can provide additional storage space.
+With Stow 'n Go seating, the head restraints don't need to be removed in order to fold down the seats.
+When the second-row seats are upright, two storage bins with integrated lids can provide additional storage space in the floor.
 Standard cargo net bags adjust to fit each storage bin.
 Split-bench tailgate seating is made possible by flipping the third-row seat rearward.

 The second-row seats move fore and aft 100 millimeters, recline up to 40 degrees and have 13 positions.
 The third-row seatbacks recline up to 39 degrees.
 By pulling a single strap, the second-row seat tumbles out of the way for entry to the third row.